Uterus

 • Variation in gland size with cystic dilatation or irregular luminal contours (budding, angulation, invagination, outpouching, papillary projections)

-• Increased volume of endometrial tissue on biopsy / curetting is typical but NOT required for diagnosis
+• Increased volume of endometrial tissue on biopsy / curetting is typical (especially in postmenopausal patient) but not required for diagnosis

 • AH / EIN